IoClaud/Claudio-Udacity-FEND/readme.md

 ### Prerequisites

-I have use css flexible box, so for the correctly viewer you must have this minimum browser version:
+I used the css flexible boxes, so for a correct view you must have this minimum version of the browser:
 [css flexbox](https://caniuse.com/#feat=flexbox)
 i.e. 11 or next
 edge 16 or next